nestordemeure/breviarium/README.md

 ## TODO

-* go back to all notes that needs checking against latin source
+* update section titles mentionned in the text
-* redo section titles given the latin title and translation
+* check the `through boys` against the Latin

 * do a full read through in another format